apigee-labs/rapier/README.md

     }
 ```

-The format of the resource for multi-valued relationships is under the control of the Rapier author - this Collection format is used here as an example.
+The format of the resource for multi-valued relationships is under the control of the Rapier author - the Collection format used here is just an example.

 Unless you say otherwise, Rapier will assume that clients can POST to the collection for a multi-valued relationship to create new entities.
 You can overide this assumption by marking the relationship as readOnly.
 By default, you create a new entity by POSTing an entity of the type you want to create.
 Sometimes you want to create entities by POSTing an entity that is different from the one